mfisher87/intuos4-oled/README.md

 Send cool images and text to the Wacom Intuos 4 OLEDs on Linux.

+NOTE: This project differs from the fork source by:

+- Explicitly removing Python <=3.6 support
+- Fixes supporting modern versions of Python
+- Adding checks and improved error messages if dependencies not installed

 The Intuos4 is an old tablet, but it works well, and you can have fun playing with the small OLED screens.
 There is built-in support in the Linux kernel, but the access to it is not so obvious (and several pages on the web are outdated).